Developing for the Semantic Web with Ruby on Rails, the 2012 guide

 end

 If you still prefer to use SPARQL instead of pure Ruby, there’s a gem for that: SPARQL-Grammar.
 Beware, though, that, as I’ve said before, the Semantic Web in Ruby has still a long road to run to catch up with languages such as Java.
 The work to bring SPARQL to Ruby is still very incomplete and there are many things you can’t do (sometimes I couldn’t even define prefixes, which resulted in some very ugly queries).
-If you want to give that gem a try, your code should be somewhat similar to this:

 You now have the tools you need to make full use of the semantic information of your application.
 With many Semantic Web applications, this is all you need to know.
 However, there’s more we can do.
 If you’re developing in Ruby on Rails, chances are you’re intending to put your web application on the cloud.
 And there’s also a good possibility that you may want to change some of your data in the future.
 That’s when a simple file is no longer an option to store your data and you must upgrade it to a Triple Store.